bkroggel/luzid/about.md

       text: '@realGusti on Twitter'
   linkedin:
     desc: >
       On LinkedIn you can find Bastians track record and important positions of his professional life.
-Most of the interesting information can also be found on his personal website but if your curious you are of course absolutely welcome to check out his LinkedIn profile.
+Most of the interesting information can also be found on his personal website but if you are curious you are of course absolutely welcome to check out his LinkedIn profile.
     link:
       url: https://linkedin.com/in/bastian-kroggel-125712121
       text: 'B. Kroggel on LinkeIn'